I'm Ali Tomek, a designer and strategist based in Washington, DC.

 This booklet compiles research about student loan debt.

-Designed to distribute in campus financial aid offices, the booklet begins with a broad introductory essay that breaks this complex issue into contributing factors including ruthless lending institutions and exploitative for-profit schools.
+Designed to distribute in financial aid offices, the booklet begins with a broad introductory essay that breaks this complex issue into contributing factors including ruthless lending institutions and exploitative for-profit schools.

 In Part 2, the booklet narrows its focus to financial aid award letters, which often inflate and misrepresent the amount of aid prospective college students will receive.
 Aid award letters are one small part of the problem where the booklet argues that better, clearer design can make a positive impact.